g8hh/communitree/docs/buyables.md

 - effect(): **optional**.
 A function that calculates and returns the current values of bonuses of this buyable.
 Can have an optional argument "x" to calculate the effect of having x of the buyable..
     Can return a value or an object containing multiple values.

+- base(): **optional**.
+A function that calculates and returns the current base of the buyables effect.
+Can have an optional argument "x" to calculate the effect of having x of the buyable..
+    Can return whatever you would like and can be used with this.base() in the effect function
 - display(): A function returning everything that should be displayed on the buyable after the title, likely including the description, amount bought, cost, and current effect.
 Can use basic HTML.

 - unlocked(): **optional**.
 A function returning a bool to determine if the buyable is visible or not.
 Default is unlocked.